 We conducted several micro-benchmarks and developed two applications to compare the performance of Twister:Net with existing frameworks.
 We compared Twister:Net performance with Apache Spark, Flink, and Heron in different situations as they are designed to process specific workloads.
-In results DFW and BSP indicates dataflow results and MPI respectively.

 The experiments were conducted in two clusters.
 One cluster had 16 nodes of Intel Platinum processors with 48 cores in each node and 56Gbps Infiniband and 10Gbps network connections.
 The other cluster had Intel Haswell processors with 24 cores in each node with 128GB memory, 56Gbps Infiniband, and 1Gpbs Ethernet connections.
 32 nodes of this cluster were used for the experiments.